eefloresb/ansible_for_unix/README.md

 Here are some key points to note:

-End of Support: We will no longer provide updates, bug fixes, or support for [ansible_for_unix](https://github.com/eefloresb/ansible_for_unix).
+**End of Support**: We will no longer provide updates, bug fixes, or support for [ansible_for_unix](https://github.com/eefloresb/ansible_for_unix).

-New Repository: The new home for ongoing development and support is [New Repository Link](https://github.com/2000923/ansible).
+**New Repository**: The new home for ongoing development and support is [New Repository Link](https://github.com/2000923/ansible).
 Please make sure to follow and contribute to the new repository.

 Archived Status: [ansible_for_linux](https://github.com/eefloresb/ansible_for_unix) will be archived and maintained for reference purposes, but no further updates will be released here.